cameronpresley/blog/docs/articles/posts/pitfall-of-single-data.md

 authors:
   - cameronpresley
 description: >
-  Measuring Effectiveness - The Pitfall of a Single Data Point
+  Telling the Story - The Pitfall of a Single Data Point

 categories:
   - Leadership